 What are the arguments in favour of target="_blank" in an email?

-- Marion Moillet says, and I quote, "that she doesn't like having to use the "Back" button at the top of her browser", so much so that she now uses "Ctrl + click" to open the link in a new tab.
-This shows how annoying this feature can be for some users.
-Others feel that the "back" navigation is not logical...
+- Marion Moillet declares, and I quote, "that she doesn't like having to use the 'Back' button at the top of her browser", to the extent that she has taken to doing a "Ctrl + click" to open the link in a new tab.
+This shows just how annoying this feature can be for some users.
+Others think that "back" navigation is not logical...

-- It is not pleasant to leave our webmail or the email we are reading.
-We just want to continue reading the rest of the email, and open other tabs or windows easily next to it to check the links later.
+- It's not pleasant to leave our webmail or the email we were reading..
+We simply want to continue reading the rest of the email, and open other tabs or windows easily next to it to consult the links later.

 - The